Doug Ireland: Journalism

 Having already worked briefly at the New York Post and Community News Service, Ireland returned full-time to journalism in 1977, becoming a political columnist for the SoHo Weekly News.
 In an obituary, Micah Sifry wrote that "It was said that he could have been the 'next Jimmy Breslin,' but I think Dougie was too pure about his politics to ingratiate himself with enough people to win that label."
 Among his notable articles was a 1978 expose, daring for the time, of violence against gay men in the Ramble, known as a cruising area in Central Park in New York City.

 He lived for ten years in France, writing on European politics and culture for various publications, including English language Paris city magazine, Paris Passion magazine; and he continued to write frequently about French and European politics and foreign affairs.
 Ireland was an assiduous promoter in the United States of the work of the prolific young French philosopher Michel Onfray.

 Ireland was a columnist for The Village Voice, The New York Observer New York magazine, and the Paris daily Libération, among other publications.
 He was also a contributing editor of POZ, the monthly for the HIV-positive community, of the magazine In These Times, and the French satirical news website Bakchich.
 In the late 1990s, he was a contributor to The Nation.
 Sifry, a colleague of his at the time, wrote that "I think one of my most trying experiences as a young editor was being in the middle of his push to publish a damning indictment" of then-President Bill Clinton, and the editors' "discomfort with his ferocity and willingness to infer the worst from a mixed bag of solid facts and not-so-solid surmises."
 However, Sifry added that Ireland "was more right than not ... in the grand sense."'

-From mid-2005, Ireland was the Contributing Editor for International Affairs of Gay City News, the largest LGBT weekly newspaper in New York City and in the U.S.
+From mid-2005, Ireland was the Contributing Editor for International Affairs of Gay City News, the largest LGBTQ weekly newspaper in New York City and in the U.S.